 Also, accelerated underwriting is usually used for life insurance companies that are offering larger death benefits that require an in-depth risk assessment of the proposed insured.

 The underwriting process of simplified issue is different from accelerated underwriting or true non-med underwriting because it relies on current data available to life insurance companies to make an immediate reject or accept decision.

-This type of underwriting is most commonly found in burial insurance policies and some companies that offer lower face amount term policies.
+This type of underwriting is most commonly found in final expense policies and some companies that offer lower coverage amount term life insurance policies.

-How do the rates compare against fully underwritten life insurance?
+How does simplified issue life insurance premiums compare against fully underwritten life insurance?

 The biggest difference you may see if the cost of insurance, maximum death benefit, and issue ages.
 Those three elements are all taken into consideration among other elements when actuaries are building these products with non-med underwriting options.

 You can safely assume the rates will be cheapest with fully underwritten and most expensive with simplified issue, leaving accelerated underwriting in the middle.
 However, some carriers may give you a pleasant surprise, using data efficiently is a great thing! 🙂

 Either way, they all have a place when you are fact finding to get the best chance of approval for your client.

 There are a bunch of life insurance companies with non-med products, but I’ll give you my favorites that have worked well in my personal practice which focuses on life insurance for business owners: